 We drove in to Turkey on the western border, having driven up from the south of Greece where we had been basking in warm sunshine.
 The coastal road was lovely but we didn’t stop, having already been in Greece 6 weeks and, of course, because we had arranged to meet the children in Istanbul.
 (All the best people arrange to meet their children in Istanbul.)
 At the border the temperature plummeted to zero and the Turkish officials made us wait hours while they stamped our passports in slow motion, grunted, looked dangerous, made unfriendly noises and generally did their best (or so it seemed) to make us turn around and go back in to Greece.
 Had we not been meeting the children in Istanbul we would certainly have turned around, it was that unwelcoming.

 We, fools that we are, headed for a campsite in the centre of Istanbul.
 What do you mean, no campsites in Istanbul ?
 No campsites anywhere ?
 The Turks are not in to camping.
-By this time we have travelled through scores of towns in dozens of countries, both big and small, and always ALWAYS found a campsite for a quick overnight stop.
+By this time we had travelled through scores of towns in dozens of countries, both big and small, and always ALWAYS found a campsite for a quick overnight stop.
 We had no idea how massive (nor how lovely) Istanbul is, nor did we twig that it was the rush hour.
 Towing our huge caravan, we stumbled in to the city centre in thick traffic.
 At one point we had to turn around, so we did a kind of zillion-point-turn right there amid the crowds.
 They clapped.

 We spent the first night in an excruciatingly expensive hotel, and in the morning found somewhere safe where we could leave the caravan for 10 days, and from there secured a couple of flats, one on top of the other, for us and the children for ten days.
 Part of the trouble was George.
 The Turks don’t like dogs.
 The Turks most certainly didn’t like Great Danes.
 It was nothing short of a miracle (or whatever the Muslim equivalent is) that we found a place that would accommodate George – there was a lovely big balcony overlooking the Bosphoros where George, then the human equivalent of 100 years old, could lollop around.
 In fact he died there, but that is a different story.